markjang03/hyundai_DC/README.md

 	•	Generate a comprehensive report.
 	3. View Results: Once analysis is complete, the final video and emotion trends will be displayed.

-2. Real-Time Analysis
+2. Real-Time Analysis (incomplete {this would run but wont save the result ima work on it soon})

 Purpose: Monitor and analyze driver emotions and confidence levels in real-time using a webcam.

 Steps:
 	1. Start Analysis: Click the “Start Real-Time Analysis” button to begin monitoring.
-The application will:
+ The app will:
 	•	Capture video frames from your webcam.
 	•	Detect emotions and extract facial features in real-time.
 	•	Display the video feed with annotated emotions and confidence levels.